 - all-time /AWL-tahym/

-> [adjective] – the highest, lowest, or best that something has ever been
+[adjective (before noun)] – the highest, lowest, best, etc. that something has ever been

 The price of rice had hit its all-time high.

 [verb] – to return to an earlier and better condition; improve

 It’s more difficult for older athletes to rebound from injuries.